 At Flourish we strive to be a nurturing hub of resources for your growing family.
 We realize that this journey to parenthood is so much more than just the birth and the first few weeks of your baby’s life.
 No two families experience the same journey, and we know that no one person or service could be everything your family needs.
 So, Flourish has implemented a team of specially trained perinatal professionals.
 Our team works together to offer care for antenatal, loss, birth, postpartum, and infant sleep.
 We offer workshops and classes that supplement our doula care, and are always continuing to educate ourselves to better serve you.

 Flourish’s story began with our founder Kaylen King’s own journey through motherhood with her two boys and her active part of the community.
 Since 2015 Kaylen has led community groups around the Springfield area, including Springfield Babywearers and Ahimsa Mama Circle.
 Kaylen has also served new families through yoga instruction since 2014, as well as working in the non-profit sector with The Doula Foundation.
-As Flourish continued to expand, she realized that including birth services and Monitrice care was an obvious next step.
-All families deserve to have a positive and impactful birthing experience and for this reason, Jessica McCoy and Cassi Pearce were the perfect people to come alongside our families.
+As Flourish continued to expand, she realized that including birth services and childbirth education was an obvious next step.
+All families deserve to have a positive and impactful birthing experience and for this reason, Heather Guy and Kari Schlak were the perfect people to come alongside our families.
 Our team members are passionate about their specialty and love working together to give our clients the best support possible.
-We are intentional about the services we offer and the way we offer it.
+We are intentional about the services we offer and the way we offer them.

 Our goal is to continue to expand and grow to meet the needs of parents with our specialized doula team and classes that lift up and empower families so they can truly flourish.